-The BT is an academic paper that students prepare by analyzing scientific literature and other sources of information in order to provide solutions to the problem.
-The BT aims to identify reasonable and rational solutions to the problem by specifying a relevant problem for the theory and practice of the field of study, performing a thorough analysis of scientific literature and sources, and empirical research.
+The BT and BCS are academic papers that students prepare by analyzing scientific literature and other sources of information in order to provide solutions to the problem.
+The aim - to identify reasonable and rational solutions to the problem by specifying a relevant problem for the theory and practice of the field of study, performing a thorough analysis of scientific literature and sources, and empirical research.

-The methodological guidelines provide mandatory formal requirements for the content, structure, scope, design, and literature of the final work.
+The methodological guidelines provide mandatory formal requirements for the content, structure, scope, design, and literature of the final research paper.

-Only the issues related to the problem should be described and discussed in the final work.
+Only the issues related to the problem should be described and discussed in the final paper.
 The unfairness of the student (-s), plagiarism, deliberate distortion of factual material and others are not acceptable.